Your UC50 form is vital

-Join the Benefits and Work community and you can instantly download our guides to completing the UC50 form on physical health grounds and on mental health grounds.
+Join the Benefits and Work community, and you can instantly download our guides to completing the UC50 form on physical health grounds and on mental health grounds.

-How our UC guides can help
+How our UC guide can help

-Each guide takes you step-by-step through every box in the UC50 questionnaire.
+Our guide takes you step-by-step through every box in the UC50 questionnaire.

 Amongst other things, the guides explain:

 How the UC points system works.
 For UC, you need to be assessed as scoring enough points to pass the work capability assessment, unless one of a number of exemptions or exceptional circumstances apply to you.
-If you don’t know how the points system works you can’t decide whether you assess yourself as being capable of work.
+If you don’t know how the points system works, you can’t decide whether you assess yourself as being capable of work.

 The importance of exemptions and exceptional circumstances.
 Even if you don’t score enough points, it is still possible to be found to have limited capability for work-related activity and be paid an additional element, as well as not being obliged to undertake work-related activities.
 But you need to know what the rules, including those relating to ‘substantial risk’ are and how to give evidence if they apply to you, as the UC50 form does not always prompt you to do so.